easy-edx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 You can share a limited profile or a full profile.

-.. note:: Learners under 13 years of age can only share a limited profile.
+.. note:: If you are under 13 years of age, you can only share a limited profile.
+However, you cannot add a profile picture and only your username is shared with other edX users.

-A limited profile can include only your username and an image.
+A limited profile includes only your username and an image.

 .. image:: ../../../shared/images/SFD_Prof_Limited.png
  :width: 400
  :alt: A learner's limited profile showing only username and image.

-A full profile can include biographical information.
+A full profile includes biographical information in addition to your username and profile image.

 .. image:: ../../../shared/images/SFD_Prof_Full.png
  :width: 500
  :alt: A learner's full profile with location, language, and short
      biographical paragraph.

+.. _Create or Edit a Limited Profile:

 ================================
 Create or Edit a Limited Profile
 ================================

 A limited profile includes only your username and, optionally, an image.

+.. note:: If you are under 13 years of age, you cannot add a profile picture.
+   In your limited profile, only your username is shared with other edX users.

 To create or edit a limited profile, follow these steps.